What Is Psoriatic Arthritis?

 Causes

-The exact cause of psoriasis is still unknown, but research indicates that a combination of genetic and environmental factors play a role in its development.
-Certain genes are believed to increase an individual’s susceptibility to psoriasis, although not everyone with these genes will develop the condition.
+The exact cause of psoriasis is still unknown, but research indicates that genetic and environmental factors play a role in its development.
+Specific genes are believed to increase an individual’s susceptibility to psoriasis, although not everyone with these genes will develop the condition.
 Environmental factors, such as infections, trauma to the skin, stress, and certain medications, can trigger the onset or exacerbation of psoriasis in genetically predisposed individuals.

 Symptoms

 Psoriasis typically presents as red, scaly patches on the skin.
-These patches can appear on any part of the body, but they are most commonly found on the elbows, knees, scalp, and lower back.
-The patches can vary in size and shape, and they may be itchy or painful.
-In addition to the skin involvement, individuals with psoriasis may also experience nail changes, such as pitting or thickening, and scalp involvement, characterized by flaky, itchy skin.
+These patches can appear on any body part but are most commonly found on the elbows, knees, scalp, and lower back.
+The patches can vary in size and shape and may be itchy or painful.
+In addition to skin involvement, individuals with psoriasis may also experience nail changes, such as pitting or thickening, and scalp involvement, characterized by flaky, itchy skin.

 Understanding Arthritis